How to get a strong recommendation letter

 Is it possible that the admission committee will contact the recommender?

-Universities may well contact your recommender to check that the information they have provided is accurate, and to clear up any confusing issues.
+Universities may well contact your recommender using the email address provided to check that the information they have provided is accurate, and to clear up any confusing issues.
 But they won't generally carry out long interviews or demand a lot of information.

 Admissions staff usually trust recommenders to provide an honest appraisal, but it's still very important for the text to remain as truthful as possible.
 Any discrepancies between your recommender's words and your personal testimony could raise questions about your application in general.

-When making a request to act as a recommender, provide information about your course and what you hope to achieve.
+When making a request to act as a recommender for writing a recommendation letter, provide information about your course and what you hope to achieve.
 And when the task has been completed, why not purchase a gift for your teacher or colleague?